beher30/bestbeher/MIGRATION_ALREADY_EXISTS_FIX.md

 ## ✅ Solution

 I've enhanced the patched `execute` method in `settings.py` to:
-1. Catch "already exists" errors during CREATE TABLE operations
+1. Catch "already exists" errors during CREATE TABLE, CREATE INDEX, and CREATE UNIQUE INDEX operations
+2. Detect various error types including DuplicateTable exceptions
-2. Suppress these errors when they occur during table creation
+3. Suppress these errors when they occur during schema creation
-3. Allow migrations to continue even if tables already exist
+4. Allow migrations to continue even if objects already exist
-4. Keep other database errors visible
+5. Keep other database errors visible

 ## 🎯 What Changed

 The `patched_execute` function now wraps all SQL execution in a try-catch block:
-- If a CREATE TABLE fails with "already exists", it's suppressed
+- If any CREATE operation (TABLE, INDEX, UNIQUE INDEX) fails with "already exists", it's suppressed
+- Detects multiple error formats: error messages, exception types, and DuplicateTable
 - This allows migrations to proceed even with partially applied states
 - Other database errors are still raised normally